shreyassridar94/sridar-portfolio/Final Project/final_project_ssridar.md

   - Increase in the volume of trash due to people staying at homes during the COVID-19 pandemic
   - Problems of single stream recycling, incorrect sorting of waste, increasing cost of recycled material whereas virgin materials are very cheap
 - Improving recycling in the US:
-  - Proper ways to recycle with examples of countries with best practices like Sweden
+  - Proper ways to recycle with examples of countries with best practices like Germany
   - Increase trends of new eco-friendly products and interest of people to buy such products
 - __Call to action__: Change in recycling practices, methods and environment friendly product choices by the reader